alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Even so, though currently available metrics may not be stable enough to judge relative impact, they can still be used on a case-by-case basis as evidence of impact in an absolute sense.

+\marginbox[ht]\shaded\italicquotes

+> Altmetrics data is out there right now, and it's building pictures – fuzzy though they may be –
+> of impact that are richer, broader, and more nuanced than anything we've ever seen before.
+> Right now, today, altmetrics can mean the difference between a story and 'data-supported story',
+> and that's a pretty important difference.
+> \quotefrom – Jason Priem [@niso2012bpp]

+\endshaded\endmarginbox

 Impact versus quality
 ---------------------